COVID-19 and Family Law – FAQ’s

 Initially, the COVID-19 list will operate for a period of three (3) months but will be assessed, as and when required.

-- What is the criteria of the COVID-19 List and what sort of cases does it relate to?
+9. What are the criteria of the COVID-19 List and what sort of cases does it relate to?

 Some of the matters which fall into the category of ‘urgency’ will be: